 In Diesel engines this filter achieves these high collection efficiencies only after establishing an initial soot layer on the porous filter walls (Fig. 3), which precedes the wall pores with a finer pore structure.
-This effect of pore gradation can also be achieved by membrane formation or using other ceramic techniques so that filter substrates are available today which reach the high efficiency right from the start and are therefore also suitable for the filtration of viruses, whose concentration in the air is much lower than the concentration of soot particles in the diesel exhaust gas and which would therefore only form a filtering layer after far too long a time [26].
+This effect of pore gradation can also be achieved by ceramic membrane formation or using hierarchic pore structuring techniques [26] so that filter substrates are available today which reach the high efficiency right from the start and are therefore also suitable for the filtration of viruses, whose concentration in the air is much lower than the concentration of soot particles in the diesel exhaust gas and which would therefore only form a filtering layer after far too long a time.